-- A. The speed limit on campus is 15 mph.

-- B. All traffic signs must be obeyed.

-- C. Motorists must yield the right-of-way to pedestrians.
+- 1. The speed limit on campus is 15 mph. - 2.
+All traffic signs must be obeyed. - 3.
+Motorists must yield the right-of-way to pedestrians. - 4.
+All accidents involving injury to persons or damages to autos, equipment, etc., must be reported to the Superintendent of Maintenance and Security.